A HISTORY OF ANCIENT BRITAIN

 THE END OF ROMAN BRITAIN

 By the middle of the 3rd century the Roman Empire was in decline.
-In the latter half of the 3rd century Saxons from Germany began raiding the east coast of Roman Britain.
+In the latter half of the 3rd century, Saxons from Germany began raiding the east coast of Roman Britain.
 The Romans built a chain of forts along the coast, which they called the Saxon shore.
-The forts were commanded by an official called the Count of the Saxon shore and they contained both infantry and cavalry.
+The forts were commanded by an official called the Count of the Saxon Shore and they contained both infantry and cavalry.

 Portchester Castle, a Roman fort

 However the Saxon raids were, at first, no more than pinpricks and most of Roman Britain remained reasonably peaceful and prosperous.
-Then in 286 an admiral named Carauius seized power in Britain.
+Then in 286, an admiral named Carausius seized power in Britain.
 For 7 years he ruled Britain as an emperor until Allectus, his finance minister, assassinated him.
 Allectus then ruled Britain until 296 when Constantius, Emperor of the Western Roman Empire invaded.
 Britain was then taken back into the Roman fold.

 The Picts and Scots

 The Picts lived in round huts of wood or stone with thatched roofs.
 Some Picts lived in crannogs, which were huts erected on artificial platforms in lochs or estuaries.
 Pictish chieftains built hill forts of stone, wood, or earth.
 Pictish farmers raised cattle, pigs, and sheep.
 They also fished, hunted deer and seals, and caught birds.
 They grew crops of wheat, barley, and rye.
 They also gathered wild fruits such as crab-apples, sloes, raspberries, blackberries, and damsons.

 Although the vast majority of Picts were farmers some worked as craftsmen such as blacksmiths, bronze smiths, goldsmiths and potters.
 The Picts were very skilled at making jewelry.
 They also carved pictures on stones.
 Upper-class Picts spent their days hunting on horseback or hunting with falcons.
 In the evenings they drank and feasted.
 Scotland's written history begins with the Romans.
 The Romans invaded Scotland in 80 AD led by Agricola.
 They advanced into southern Scotland and then marched into the northeast.
-In 84 the Romans severely defeated the Picts at a place they called Mons Graupius (its exact location is unknown).
-However in the years after the battle the Romans slowly withdrew and in 123 the Emperor Hadrian began building a wall to keep out the Picts.
+In 84 the Romans severely defeated the Picts at a place called Mons Graupius (its exact location is unknown).
+However, in the years after the battle, the Romans slowly withdrew and in 123 Emperor Hadrian began building a wall to keep out the Picts.

 Later in the Second century the Romans advanced again and in 140 they built the Antonine Wall from the Clyde to the Forth.
-However the Romans finally abandoned the Antonine Wall in 196 AD.
-Afterwards Hadrianís Wall became the frontier.
+However, the Romans finally abandoned the Antonine Wall in 196 CE.
+Afterward, Hadrians Wall became the frontier.
 The Romans advanced into Scotland again in 209 AD but only temporarily.
 In 367-68, the Picts took part in a great raid upon Roman Britain.

 In the 6th century a people from Ireland called the Scots invaded what is now Scotland.
 They settled in what is now Argyll and founded the kingdom of Dalriada.

 Meanwhile Christian missionaries had begun the work of converting the Picts.
 Some Picts in southeast Scotland accepted Christianity in the 5th century.
 Columba who went there in 563 converted southwest Scotland to Christianity.
 He founded a monastery at Iona, which became very important in the history of Christianity in Britain.
-During the 6th and 7th centuries Christianity spread across Scotland and by the end of the 7th century all of Scotland was Christian.
+During the 6th and 7th centuries, Christianity spread across Scotland, and by the end of the 7th century all of Scotland was Christian.